xenaritu/Assignment4/codebook.md

 prefix 't' to denote time
 prefix 'f' to indicate frequency domain signals

+*tBodyAcc-XYZ and tGravityAcc-XYZ*
-tBodyAcc-XYZ and tGravityAcc-XYZ : acceleration signal separated into body and gravity acceleration signals
+acceleration signal separated into body and gravity acceleration signals

+*tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ*
-tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ : the body linear acceleration and angular velocity were derived in time to obtain Jerk signals
+the body linear acceleration and angular velocity were derived in time to obtain Jerk signals

-tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag : magnitude of these three-dimensional signals were calculated using the Euclidean norm
+*tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag* magnitude of these three-dimensional signals were calculated using the Euclidean norm

-Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag
+*fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag* Fast Fourier Transform (FFT) of the signals

-These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 The set of variables that were estimated from these signals are: